duvu/My-Android/README.md

 # My-Android
-Opensource android application to view your android phone
+Open source android application to view your android phone